thorvaticek/EUCookiePHP/README.md

 ## Localization

 You can use the Install() method optional parameters to set HTML text manually, but the project contains localized arrays in EuCookies.php, currently for English language.
-Please feel free to contribute with your language resource file!
+Please feel free to contribute with your language in array!